Impact of lensing bias on the cosmological dispersion measure: Introduction

 In this study, we calculate the lensing bias in the average of the DM, $\langle {\rm DM} \rangle$, in an inhomogeneous universe where the total matter (dark matter and baryons) and free-electron distributions are inhomogeneous.
+A standard deviation of the DM caused by matter inhomogeneity has been previously studied (e.g., \cite{McQuinn2014,Dolag2015,Shirasaki2017,Jaroszynski2019,TI2021}), but the bias has not yet been examined.
 We use the standard cosmological perturbation theory following the KP16 procedure.
 Based on previous studies on $\langle D_{\rm L} \rangle$, we expect $\langle {\rm DM} \rangle$ to be smaller than the prediction from the homogeneous model.
 Section \ref{sec:2} details our approach, where we integrate the free-electron density along null geodesics in curved spacetime to compute the DM and then expand it in terms of density fluctuations.
 We derive a leading correction term in $\langle {\rm DM} \rangle$ determined by the cross-power spectrum of matter and free electrons (Appendix \ref{sec:appendix1}), utilizing data from recent hydrodynamic simulations of IllustrisTNG\footnote{\url{https://www.tng-project.org/}} and BAHAMAS\footnote{\url{https://www.astro.ljmu.ac.uk/~igm/BAHAMAS/}}.
 Section \ref{sec:3} presents numerical results for $\langle {\rm DM} \rangle$, comparing it with predictions from the homogeneous model.
 We also discuss the influence of baryonic feedback on $\langle {\rm DM} \rangle$.
 Section \ref{sec:mag_bias} addresses another selection effect, magnification bias, and its impact on $\langle {\rm DM} \rangle$.
 Section \ref{sec:discussion} discusses other second-order effects aside from lensing bias (Subsection \ref{subsec:discussion1}) and provides insights into lensing bias in rotation measures (Subsection \ref{subsec:discussion2}).
 Finally, Section \ref{sec:conclusion} summarizes the findings of this study.

 In this paper, for any arbitrary quantity $f$, $\langle f \rangle$ denotes its ensemble average in an inhomogeneous universe, while $\overline{f}$ represents its value in the corresponding homogeneous model.
 We adopt a spatially flat $\Lambda$CDM model consistent with the {\it Planck} 2015 best-fitting parameters~\citep{Planck2016}: matter density $\Omega_{\rm m}=1-\Omega_\Lambda=0.3089$, baryon density $\Omega_{\rm b}=0.0486$, Hubble parameter $h=0.6774$, spectral index $n_{\rm s}=0.9667$, and amplitude of matter density fluctuations on the scale of $8 \, h^{-1}$Mpc $\sigma_8=0.8159$.
 This model is identical to the one used in IllustrisTNG.
 All physical quantities such as length, wavenumber, and number density are expressed in comoving units.